Bomb Squad and Hazardous Devices Unit Careers

 Candidates who are chosen for the bomb squad train at the FBI’s Hazardous Devices School at Redstone Arsenal in Huntsville, Alabama.
 After training, new bomb squad members apprentice with senior teammates to learn the ins and outs of the job.

-Job Growth and Salary Outlook for Bomb Technicians
+Job Growth and Salary Outlook

 Bomb squad members usually earn the same as the average for police officers in their rank, around $50,000 to $60,000 annually or more.
-They may also earn on-call pay and hazard pay to supplement their base salary.
+They may also earn on-call pay and hazard pay to supplement their base salaries.

-Is a Career as a Bomb Squad Member Right For You?
+Is a Career as a Bomb Squad Member Right for You?